 What are the Oregon GED testing requirements?

-The GED is an exam for adults that never completed their high school curriculum.
+The GED is an exam for adults who have never completed their high school curriculum.
 The GED diploma is equivalent to a standard HS diploma.
 In Oregon, the minimum age that qualifies for the exam is 16, but 16 or 17-year-olds are required to meet strict additional requirements.
 In Oregon, there’s no residency requirement, and applicants don’t need to pass a practice test first except when taking the GED exam online.

 What is the GED cost in Oregon?

 In Oregon, the cost of taking the GED exam is $176 ($44 per subtest) when completed at a test center.
 When taken online, the GED test costs $176 as well for the entire GED battery (or $44 per subtest), but you should also count the cost of four GED Ready tests as $28), which will bring your total to $204!
 Onsego’s My Advantage students receive four GED Ready practice tests for free.

 The four GED modules are independent tests that can be taken (and paid for) one at a time.
 To register for the exam and schedule your tests, you need to create your account online at GED.com.